Resources

 Neighborhood Update Report (2017)

-This report updates the data and analysis of the City of Jamestown, A Livable Community (2010.
-It provides data to suggest our interventions are working and suggests adjustments to our tactics.
-Most notably, making adjustments to the Renaissance Block Challenge program that would focus our work into “target areas” for multiple years.
+This report updates the data and analysis presented in City of Jamestown: A Livable Community (2010).
+It provides evidence that our interventions are yielding positive results and recommends adjustments to our strategies.
+Most notably, it proposes refining the Renaissance Block Challenge program to focus efforts on designated “target areas” over multiple years for greater impact.

 Jamestown Urban Design Plan 2.0